Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

         ){
             toast("Name field is required !",0)
-            this.$refs.deployTokenRootOutput.innerHTML = "Failed"
+            this.loadingText = "Failed"
             return
         }
         if (
             this.$refs.actionSymbol.value == ""
         ){
             toast("Symbol field is required !",0)
-            this.$refs.deployTokenRootOutput.innerHTML = "Failed"
+            this.loadingText = "Failed"
             return
         }
         if (